yutaka3koyama/weather_forecast/README.md

 'training_neuralNW.py' is script to train and test using Neural Network.

 Attention!
-- Thoes files use large size pircture files of Mt.Fuji saved on my local server, so cannot commited by internet user.
+- Thoes files use large size pircture files of Mt.Fuji saved on local server, so cannot commited by internet user directly.
-- This repository contains gradient decent module released publicly.
+- This repository contains gradient decent module in 'common' folder released publicly.